kadamandersson/kadamandersson.github.io/index.md

 ## Supervision

-### Looking for master students with strong interest in stochastic analysis or reinforcement learning
+### Looking for master students with strong interest in mathematics with applications

 Topics of interest are statistics for SDE, approximate stochastic differential games, multi agent reinforcement learning.
 Contact me if interested.